ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/redirects-and-custom-404s.md

 ## How to set up

-To define rules executed when requested path is not found in DAG, there must be a file named `_redirects` stored underneath the root CID of the website.
+To define rules that will be executed when the requested path is not found in the DAG, there must be a file named `_redirects` stored underneath the root CID of the website.
 This `_redirects` file must be a text file containing one or more lines that follow the format explained below.

-## Format of the `_redirects` file
+### Format of the `_redirects` file

 Each line contained within the `_redirects` file has 3 basic components: